We are sad to announce the passing of our dog Freckles. She passed away in her sleep recently. (May,2020)

-This week we visited a school in Cherry Hill and were met by Nora Muchanic and her photographer.
-They are retiring in a few days and they were quite enthused to get do a positive story on Rosebud and her friends.
+One time we visited a school in Cherry Hill and were met by Nora Muchanic and her photographer.
+They were retiring in a few days and they were quite enthused to get do a positive story on Rosebud and her friends.

 By Nora Muchanic, Thursday, October 26, 2017 06:42, PM CHERRY HILL, N.J.
 (WPVI) --Channel 6, Philadelphia,PA

 You may have heard of therapy dogs or even therapy horses, but Rosebud the therapy chicken is a whole different breed.

 This two-year-old ball of feathers was visiting the TOPS adult day program at the Jewish community center in Cherry Hill, where she's always a hit.

 Rosebud's owner Gwenne Baile is a retired nurse-midwife who loves chickens and has taken classes to be a therapy chicken handler.

 "She's very soft, she's very nonthreatening and most people just really enjoyed the whole feel of her and the stroking of her calms them," said Baile.

 Stephan Slowinski, a client at TOPS, likes to sing to Rosebud.